 1Wireless networks on campus support devices with 802.11 AC, N, and G-equipped network cards.
 Devices with Wireless B-only compatibility will not be able to use wireless internet on campus.

-eduroam is the new, preferred wireless network for use on campus.
-This network will be replacing GTwifi starting Fall, 2018.
+eduroam is the preferred wireless network for use on campus.
 This network allows you to connect to a variety of participating institutions automatically without having to re-authenticate each time.
 More information on eduroam can be found here.

-GTother is used for devices that are not compatible with WPA2 Enterprise security that is used by eduroam.
-This network requires users to authenticate manually each time they connect to the network.
+GTother is for devices that are not compatible with WPA2 Enterprise, the security protocol used by eduroam.
+This network requires users to either authenticate manually each time they connect to the network, or register the device with us using this form.
 This network is most commonly used by game consoles, smart TVs, streaming sticks, and other consumer electronic devices.
 Instructions on connecting to GTother can be found here.

 GTvisitor is used for campus visitors who do not have a GT account.
-Visitors may purchase access to the network for a nominal fee on a daily, weekly, or monthly basis.
+Anyone may connect for free for 3 Mbps, or purchase a pass for higher speeds.
 More information on GTvisitor can be found here.